Restaurants with Outstanding Pies:

 This colorful, energetic restaurant in the Pontchartrain Hotel is known for their free-spirited brunches involving chambongs, but the real star of the show for any sweets lover is the Mile High Pie.
 It’s a towering confection featuring a cookie crust and three layers of ice cream (peppermint, chocolate, and vanilla, to be exact), covered in a thick layer of marshmallow frosting with chocolate sauce on top.

 Sometimes with pie you gotta keep it simple, and Camellia Grill does just that with their pecan pie.
 Grab a seat at the counter at this bubble-gum hued diner in the heart of the Riverbend, and order a slice with a heaping scoop of vanilla ice cream on top.
 Wanna really live it up?
 Pair it with a chocolate freeze on the side–you won’t regret it.

 All of Chef Donald Link’s restaurants are equally delicious, but for seafood lovers, there’s no place like Peche.
-And for pie lovers, there’s no pie quite like Peche’s salted peanut pie.
-More of a citrus lover?
-Their key lime pie is nothing to shake a stick at either.
+And for pie lovers, there’s no pie quite like Peche’s key lime pie, with buttermilk chantilly.

 Brigtsen’s feels a lot like going to a close friend’s home, not only because the restaurant itself is located in what was once an actual house, but also because Chef Brigtsen and his wife Marna strive to make it feel warm and welcoming.
 And when it comes to warm and welcoming desserts, you once again can’t piece a slice of pecan pie.
 Brigsten is famous for his, which is served with caramel sauce and whipped cream.